 The possibility to overview all machine data in a single MES is game-changing.
 This means users get constant feedback on successes or failures.
 Since the dashboards are always up-to-date, you have a broad overview of their performances and capabilities and can make better planning decisions.

 Additionally, companies can use the data they collect for smarter, AI-based decision-making.
-For example, the Manufacturing OS’s AI suggests optimal ways of nesting which lead to shorter build preparation time and higher daily production.
+For example, the Manufacturing OS’s AI suggests optimal ways of nesting parts on a build plate, so that engineers spend less time on build preparation time and increase their daily production.

 Users can get an even more efficient industrial automation solution by connecting IoT and Direct Machine Control (DMC).
 These systems analyse the data that the IoT-connected devices provide and can change machine operations based on the results.
 For example, the DMC can start, stop or pause a print job remotely.